Fortunately for us,

 This semester I am taking physics, history, English, art appreciation, and Spanish.

 The first word, last word, and all the major words of a title are capitalized (not words like of or the).
-The grammar checker will never find these for you, but you can use "change case" to get a title almost right.
-Highlight the title and choose "Change Case" (shift + F3), then specify "Title Case."
-The first letter of everything you highlighted will change to a capital.
+The grammar checker will never find these for you.

-As long as we're on the topic of titles, I'll mention a standard practice which has been around for at least fifty years and yet is somehow known to only 5% of my students: what to do with titles of things.
+As long as we're on the topic of titles, I'll mention a standard practice which has been around for at least fifty years and yet somehow is completely unknown to my students: what to do with titles of things.

 The views and opinions expressed in this page are strictly those of the page author.